NatWest: Sponsorship

 The name NatWest has been associated with cricket tournaments held in England.
 From 1981 until 2000, the bank was the title sponsor of English domestic cricket's main limited overs knockout tournament, which was known as the NatWest Trophy during that period.
 Between 2000 and 2013, the NatWest Series was an annual one-day international tournament involving England and two visiting international teams.
 NatWest was also a main sponsor of the 1999 Cricket World Cup, held in England.
 Since May 2017, it has been the shirt sponsor for the England men's and women's cricket teams.

-The bank also sponsored England's Test series against Pakistan in 2018.

-NatWest is sponsor of the Southern Paintball League, the leading competitive paintball series in the south of England.

-NatWest was the main sponsor of the Island Games (known at the time as the NatWest Island Games) from 1999 through to 2019.
+NatWest was the main sponsor of the Island Games (known at the time as the NatWest Island Games) from 1998 through to 2019.

 NatWest CommunityForce is "a platform that empowers local projects and charities to raise awareness of their work and make their plans a reality with the support of NatWest and their local community."